PetLucy/LunaHR-Linux/README.md

 HEAVILY inspired by the (now inactive) project here: https://github.com/200Tigersbloxed/HRtoVRChat_OSC/

 This project does NOT use the same parameters as the one by 200Tigersbloxed.
 It does use less though.
-This is both because they're not meant to be the same, nor compatible, and also becuase everything in that project is outdated and the Unity files doesn't really work properly anymore.
+This is both because they're not meant to be the same, nor compatible, and also because everything in that project is outdated and the Unity files doesn't really work properly anymore.
 *Feel free to use this as a (semi-)direct replacement.*

 PC only prefab uses the [Simple Counter Shader](https://www.patreon.com/posts/simple-counter-62864361) from [RED_SIM](https://www.patreon.com/red_sim).